jmike/macos-dev-setup/README.md

 # Mac-OSX-Ninja-Setup

-The best practices on a brand new Mac OSX setup for Web Devs.
+Best practices to setup Mac OSX for ninja devs.

 #### Table of Contents